Raw Milk FAQ

 Why are your kefir grains free?

-Williams is 100% grass-fed but only about 85% A2.
-Dungeness is now 100% A2.
-Some people care more about 100% A2 and other people want 100% grass-fed.
-We research and try everything before we choose to sell it to you.
+Williams is 100% grass-fed and 100% A2.
+Dungeness is 100% A2.
 Every farm is unique and has slightly different practices as well as feeds their animals slightly different diets.
 All of are farms are non-GMO, no soy, or antibiotics.
-Each milk does have a slightly different taste.
-If you plan on purchasing a gallon, we suggest purchasing two half gallons of different farms, and taste test them for yourself.
-We find that each person has different taste buds and will choose which milk they prefer for their family and it is not always the same milk.
-That is why we give you the choice of different farms!
+Each milk has a slightly different flavor.
+If you plan on purchasing a gallon, we suggest purchasing two half gallons of different farms, try them out and see if one is better for your digestion and your taste buds.
+Many families continue to order a variety every week.
+Each person has a different microbiome :)

 How long does raw milk last?